tpaschalis/tpaschalis.github.io/_posts/2020-11-23-golang-plugins.markdown

 Here's a snippet that reuses all of the symbols we defined on the `geo.so` plugin above.
 As we mentioned, we cannot load types, or interfaces, so we have to define the interface (shape) that we want the inferred types (circle, ellipse) to implement.

-This is the same reason why we're not returning a `circle` from the `NewCircle` function, but we act on an exported `Circle` variable as you'll notice.
+This is the same reason we're not returning a `circle` from the `NewCircle` function, but as you'll notice, we act on an exported `Circle` variable.

 ```go
 package main